sampersand/quest/README.md

 # Features
 Quest supports everything you'd expect from a programming language and more!
 - No "keywords"
-- No syntactic distinction between classes, functions, and hashmaps.
+- No syntactic distinction between classes, functions, and maps/dicts/hashmaps.
 - No distinction between [l- and r-values](https://en.wikipedia.org/wiki/Value_%28computer_scienc%29#lrvalue)
-- _Everything_ is fair game, including methods defined on primatives.
+- _Everything_ is fair game, including methods defined on primitives.

 # Installation
 1. Clone the repo
 2. If you haven't already, [install Rust and cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html)
 3. Run `$ cargo build` to create the project